junhochoi/nextop-service/README.md

 - Billing and metrics are done per access key
 - Cloud agnostic: masters run in a single data center, but edges are distributed across data centers
 - All edge sessions are double-encrypted.
 Each edge session has a unique double-encryption keypair. (data is wrapped in the session keypair then in the nextop keypair)
+- All IDs, access keys, grant keys are 256-bit UUIDs.
+The web layer ensures uniqueness of access keys to a single account with a transactional DB.
+The hyperlord ensures uniqueness of access keys to overlord but cannot ensure that multiple accounts aren't sharing the same access key.

 Topology
 ========